KarlGNassar/chat-mern/README.md

 ## Features

-Saw a tutorial on youtube doing a chat with firestore (firebase's real time db) and wanted to try it out with the MERN stack with the help of Puhser.
+Saw a tutorial on youtube doing a chat with firestore (firebase's real time db) and wanted to try it out with the MERN stack with the help of Puhser..

 ## How To Use